Jan-WillemArnold/data-science-john-hopkins-course3-gcd/README.md

 ## Running the script
 The script requires packages "utils", "arules" and "dplyr", and will attempt to install them.
 A working directory is set in line 6 of the script to `~/Documents/coursera/gcd/finalproject`.
 It can be changed if necessary.
 In this working directory files will be written and deleted.
 Output will be written in a subdirectory 'output'.
 The script will end with the message 'run_analysis.R completed'.

-The script will output three data files:
+The script will output two data files:

 * `mergedData.txt`: the combined dataset of the original sets with training and test data.
-* `selectedData.txt`: contains only the selected variables.
 * `avgData.txt`: the real output, the data by user and by activity, averages on all measurements.

 ## Author